 All five patterns are available as ebook.
 If you bought one of the patterns before, 3.90 EUR will automatically be deducted from the ebook price upon purchase.

-Our November designer lives in a sleepy little German town.
+I live in a sleepy little German town.
 People here are friendly, the cityscape dotted with trees and parks, and life meanders at a gentle pace.

 Once it was the bustling capital, but now Bonn is best known for its congeniality, past glory and one very famous inhabitant.
 Every heart in Bonn swells with pride at the mention of his name; Ludwig van Beethoven.